oceanprotocol/docs/content/concepts/testnets.md

 ### Nile Blockchain Explorers

 There is a Nile blockchain explorer at [https://submarine.dev-ocean.com/](https://submarine.dev-ocean.com/).
 You can use it to check the status of a transaction, the balance of an account, and more.
-It uses the following symbols for Nile Ether and Ocean Tokens:
+It uses the following symbols for Nile Ether and Nile Ocean Tokens:

 Cryptocurrency    | Symbol used
 ------------------|------------
 Nile Ether        | POA
-Nile Ocean Tokens | SBT-OCN
+Nile Ocean Tokens | OCEAN or SBT-OCN

 ### Keeper Contracts on Nile